Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step3/compose3.md

 ```

-In this case, we will mount the path `./data/redis:/data` this means that our Redis data will be stored in the data/redis folder, and all the files containing the data will be inside the redis folder
+In this case, we will mount the path `./data/redis:/data` and we also need to mount the config path to be `./config/redis.conf:/redis.conf`, this means that our Redis data will be stored in the data/redis folder, and all the files containing the data will be inside the redis folder

+After you have mount the data and the redis config path you need to run the `command` into `redis-server` to let the `redis-server` know that we going to have a new config to `redis` command for tell redis-server `redis-server /redis.conf`

 After you have change in `docker-compose.yml` try to save the data to redis and then run `docker-compose down` and run `docker-compose up` and run `curl -X GET http://localhost:8000/get/(your key name)` in terminal, you will see that now the data is not lost.